 The comprehensive exam in the department consists of an oral examination based on the senior thesis and related topics.

 AAS Program Certificate

-The Department for African American Studies offers students concentrating in another department the opportunity to earn a certificate in African American studies.
-Undergraduate students may apply for formal admission to the certificate program at any time once they have taken and achieved a satisfactory standing in the core course, AAS 201, Introduction to the Study of African American Cultural Practices.
+The Department for African American Studies offers students concentrating in another department the opportunity to earn a certificate in African American Studies.
+Undergraduate students may apply for formal admission to the certificate program at any time once they have taken and achieved a satisfactory standing in the core course, AAS 201 Introduction to the Study of African American Cultural Practices.

 In addition to taking AAS 201, students seeking a certificate will be required to take two courses in the African American Culture and Life subfield.
 These two survey courses must be selected from the history (AAS 366, AAS 367) and literature (AAS 353, AAS 359) series, one of which must be a pre-20th-century course.
 Students will take two additional courses in AAS or approved cognates for a total of five courses required.
-They are strongly urged to choose additional courses either in the Race and Public Policy subfield, or in the Global Race and Ethnicity subfield.
+They are strongly urged to choose these additional courses from the Race and Public Policy or Global Race and Ethnicity subfield.
 Students are encouraged to make race central to their senior theses.
 Please consult the listing for the Program in African American Studies for additional information.